Becksteinlab/propkatraj/INSTALL.md

     cd propkatraj
     pip install .

-Use the `--user` flag to install among your local user packages.
+Use the `--user` flag for `pip` to install among your local user packages.

-The following should then work:
+The following should then work (inside the `python` interpreter or in a Python script):

     from propkatraj import get_propka

-The `propkatra.get_propka()` function contains all functionality.
+The `propkatraj.get_propka()` function contains all functionality.